k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

   - The relation is created and its direction is random.

-Note that ```sameFieldNamesNotPk``` rule to create relations between non-FK fields has been removed as of Fabric V8.3
+Note that the ```sameFieldNamesNotPk``` rule to create relations between non-FK fields has been removed as of Fabric V8.3

 #### Field Type Include List

-The purpose of the ```fieldTypeIncludeList``` plugin's input parameter is to allow controlling which field's data types should be considered for creating the relations.
+The ```fieldTypeIncludeList``` plugins input parameter controls which field data types are considered when creating relations.

 By default, it is set to STRING, INTEGER, REAL for this plugin.
 The valid values are: STRING, INTEGER, REAL, DATETIME, DATE, BOOLEAN.